Duggireddy-Reddy-Prasanna/duggireddy-reddy-prasanna.github.io/_pages/cv.md

 - Participated in the Ministry of Rural Development’s MGNREGA soil program
 - Collected and analyzed soil samples from farming plots; prepared and distributed Soil Health Cards to farmers
 - Engaged in farmer education and outreach, focused on soil fertility improvement and sustainable land use
-- Conducted a regional market assessment for sericulture (silkworm production) to support rural economic planning
+- Performed a regional economic analysis of the sericulture sector in Karnataka to support sustainable rural development initiatives.

 - **Freelance Business Analyst – Agriculture & Sustainability Sectors**
 - *Independent consultant for European clients (Belgium, Germany, Denmark)*
 - Led strategic market research projects in agriculture, sustainability, and real estate
 - Conducted primary and secondary data collection on the olive oil market in the Middle East
 - Explored synergies between real estate development and urban farming models in Israel
-- Developed custom research objectives and timelines in coordination with clients
+- Independently designed project objectives and analytical frameworks in close collaboration with European stakeholders
-- Delivered market reports, data visualizations, and strategic recommendations to international stakeholders
+- Delivered data-driven reports and strategic insights for cross-sector stakeholders across agriculture and sustainability domains
 - Synthesized multi-sector insights to evaluate feasibility, risk, and potential impact of emerging agritech solutions

 - **Graduate Research Assistant**